ypathak1/ds340project/README.md

 # Facial-Operator demo (prototype)

-This is a working prototype that reads webcam frames, detects facial landmarks and hands, and attempts to recognize simple operator expressions from facial gestures while using hand-mounted digit detection to build tiny arithmetic expressions (for example: "3 + 2 = 5").
-It's intended as a demo of the full data pipeline — collection, training, inference — rather than a finished product.
+This is a prototype that reads webcam frames, detects facial landmarks and hands, and attempts to recognize simple operator expressions from facial gestures while using hand-mounted digit detection to build tiny arithmetic expressions (for example: "3 + 2 = 5").

 What you'll find here
 - Live demo: `python main.py demo` — runs MediaPipe Face Mesh + Hands, shows a mouth preview, predicted operator (rule-based), and the running arithmetic result.